 It’s been a little while since I released an embroidery pattern – and now you know why!
 I’ve been working on this set of four free patterns – commissioned by Sulky, the maker of the thread I used.
-(Come back Thursday – I’ll be posting a review of the thread.)
+I posted a review of the Sulky thread here.

 Now they’re ready to see the world – and you can make them!

 All the samples are framed in 5-inch hoops but you can easily enlarge or reduce the patterns to be any size you like.

 Tweet is a very pretty bird whose stitching looks more complicated than it actually is.

 It uses just five very basic embroidery stitches!